MatthewRalston/kmerdb/academics.md

 Here we discuss the underlying bioinformatic techniques behind both alignment and assembly and use this discussion to present a novel alignment-free framework for metagenomic species decomposition, bacterial species inference, metagenome simulation, and Markov probabilities.

-A principle challenge in the acceleration and automation of bioinformatics analyses based on Illumina NGS and other platforms is the abstraction of conventional alignment-based methods into an alignment-free analytical space.
-Bioinformatics is expected to be rate-limiting in the modern biological discovery process, with the recent dramatic reductions in the cost of sequencing.
-Therefore, quick, efficient, and most importantly accurate methods are needed to identify sequences, quantify abundances, estimate mutational likelihoods, and explore the sequence similarity space.
+A principle challenge in the acceleration and automation of bioinformatic analyses based on Illumina Next Generation Sequencing (NGS) and other platforms is the abstraction of conventional alignment-based methods into an alignment-free analytical space.
+Bioinformatics is expected to be rate-limiting in the modern biological discovery process, with the recent dramatic reductions in the cost of sequencing leading to mountains of raw data for analysis.
+Quick, efficient, and accurate methods are needed to identify sequences, quantify abundances, estimate mutational likelihoods, and explore the sequence similarity space.

 The first advantage of the so-called "alignment-free" methods is the flexibility to leverage reference sequences when the information is available, but to not restrict the effective utilization rate of the dataset to that which can be aligned with absolute certainty.
-This technology reflects a paradigm shift in metagnomics concerning the alignment of a sequence to reference, and a sequence identitty that extends beyond the concept of reference sequences and alignment.
+Now we advocate for data structures, algorithms, and concepts of identity that extends beyond the concepts of reference sequences and alignment.

 The second advantage of foregoing the expensive quadratic mapping step (which is required in conventional alignment-based sequencing pipelines) is the comparable accuracy with which expression measurements (Kallisto) and mutations can be called (e.g. Kevlar, Cell 2019).